Engage your entire workforce in the battle against fraud that poses a threat to your company's security.

 THINGS FOR YOUR DRIVERS TO LOOK FOR AND DO

-- Is there any other broker/carrier names listed on the Bill of Lading?
+Are there any other broker/carrier names listed on the Bill of Lading?
 If there is, NOW is the time to figure this out.

-- IF there is another name on the BOL, the driver should ask the shipper who they show is hauling the load or who they use to book their loads.
+If there is another name on the BOL, the driver should ask the shipper who they show is hauling the load or who they use to book their loads.

 CARRIERS ARE ALSO GETTING THEIR IDENTITIES STOLEN so that scammers can use your authority to get loads from brokers and then double broker them out.
-AGAIN, do your research before you deal with someone you don’t know or send your information out to someone you don’t know.
+Again, do your research before you deal with someone you don’t know or send your information out to someone you don’t know.

-We know things are tough out there, that is why we hope that you will get your entire team on board with these suggestions to help protect your company from fraudulent loads.
+We know things are tough out there, and that is why we hope that you will get your entire team on board with these suggestions to help protect your company from fraudulent loads.